 - encouraging members to receive digital statements.

-We’ve set a commitment to be ‘carbon neutral’ for employee commuting by 2030.
-To achieve this, we’re encouraging employees to continue using alternative arrangements like video conferencing or home-working.
+We continue to encourage employees to use alternative arrangements like video conferencing or homeworking.
 We’re also making our business travel more efficient and effective and reducing the daily commute.

-We’re promoting Ultra Low Emission Vehicles (ULEVs), such as hybrid, plug-in hybrid, and electric vehicles, and adding charging points across our administration sites.
+We’re promoting Ultra Low Emission Vehicles (ULEVs), such as hybrid, plug-in hybrid, and electric vehicles, by adding charging points across our administration sites.
 We also participated in a European trial with the Hydrogen Hub.
-This helped us build infrastructure to support the next generation of zero-emissions transport, such as hydrogen fuel cell powered vehicles.
+This trial helped the local infrastructure in Swindon have the ability to support hydrogen fuel cell transportation.